 Initially attached to the continuous improvement team, my focus was on developing and applying a curriculum related to Lean manufacturing training.
 This included presenting and coaching the traditional Training Within Industry Job Instruction Train-the-Trainer program.
 I revised it to be delivered over 10 days.
 It included a correction to a fatal flaw that was evident within the public availability of the program.

-When attached to the quality department my focus changed to reviewing, correcting, and re-writing or creating standard operating procedures, creating an approval process for document revisions, assessment of specific tasks, creating of training curriculum, and route cause analysis.
+When attached to the quality department, my focus changed to reviewing, correcting, and rewriting or creating standard operating procedures, creating an approval process for document revisions, assessing specific tasks, creating a training curriculum, and conducting root cause analysis.
 Most of our employees speak English as a second language.
 To address this, I was tasked with the creation of what we called quick guides.
 I created many of these guides, based largely on the job instruction methodology, for areas where quality errors had occurred.
 The guides worked extremely well.

 I also performed specific onboarding functions.
 For weekly first-day onboarding, I performed two training sessions, specifically general plant tours for new employee orientation, as well as presented Vitrum Glass Group’s quality ideology of delivering to our corporate customers the highest quality products, ensuring complete orders, and that they are delivered on-time.